puppetlabs/puppet-docs/source/puppet/3.7/reference/lang_node_definitions.markdown

 [Regular expressions (regexes)][regex] can be used as node names.
 This is another method for writing a single node statement that matches multiple nodes.

+> **Note:** Make sure all of your node regexes match non-overlapping sets of node names.
+If a node's name matches more than one regex, Puppet makes no guarantee about which matching definition it will get.

 {% highlight ruby %}
     node /^www\d+$/ {
       include common